 Shrinking lakes will further aggravate the concurrent problem of shortages of food and water around the globe.

-To do this, climate change must be addressed as well along with the other factors like ice cover and precipitation.
+To combat this phenomenon, climate change must be addressed, along with other factors like ice cover and precipitation.

 Have your say about what you just read!
 Please, leave a comment below.